toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 When entering split transactions, each additional split will be auto-filled with the current remaining amount.

+## Auto-Fill Split Transactions' Payee

+When entering split transactions, each additional split will be auto-filled with the first Payee.

 ## Automatically Enable Running Balance

 Enables YNAB's native "Running Balance" by default for each account register.